undistro/zora/docs/configuration/custom-checks.md

           message: "Resource without required labels"
     ```

-The `spec.match.resources` defines which resources will be checked by the expressions
+The `spec.match.resources` defines which resources are checked by the expressions
-defined in `spec.validations.expression` as [Common Expression Language (CEL)](https://github.com/google/cel-spec).
+defined in `spec.validations.expression` using [Common Expression Language (CEL)](https://github.com/google/cel-spec).

-If an expression evaluates to `false`, the check fails and a `ClusterIssue` is reported.
+If an expression evaluates to `false`, the check fails, and a `ClusterIssue` is reported.

+!!! tip "CEL Playground"
+    To quickly test CEL expressions directly from your browser, check out [CEL Playground](https://playcel.undistro.io/).

 ### Variables